exonum/exonum/services/supervisor/README.md

 `exonum-supervisor` is a main service of the [Exonum blockchain framework](https://exonum.com/).
-It is capable of deploying and starting new services, stopping existing services, and changing configuration of the started services.
+It is capable of deploying and starting new services, changing the state of existing services (such as stopping, freezing, or initiating a data migration), and changing configuration of the started services.

 ## Description

 Supervisor is an Exonum service capable of the following activities:

-- Service artifact deployment;
-- Service instances creation;
+- Deploying service artifacts
+- Instantiating services
-- Changing consensus configuration;
+- Changing configuration of instantiated services
+- Changing a state of instantiated services: stopping, freezing, resuming, and initiating data migrations
-- Changing service instances configuration.
+- Changing consensus configuration

-More information on the artifact/service lifecycle can be found in the documentation for the Exonum [runtime module][runtime-docs].
+More information on the artifact / service lifecycle can be found in the documentation of [service lifecycle][docs:lifecycle] and the [supervisor][docs:supervisor].

 Supervisor service has two different operating modes: a "simple" mode and a "decentralized" mode.
 The difference between modes is in the decision making approach:

-- Within the decentralized mode, to deploy a service or apply a new configuration, no less than (2/3)+1 validators should reach a consensus;
+- Within the decentralized mode, to deploy a service or apply a new configuration, more than 2/3rds of validators should reach a consensus;
 - Within the simple mode, any decision is executed after a single validator approval.